aws-samples/s3-to-lambda-patterns/decoupled-docrepo/README.md

 This repo contains AWS SAM templates that deploy serverless applications.
 This application uses Amazon ML services like Comprehend and Rekognition to index documents and images, and then sends the results to the Amazon Elasticsearch Service for fast indexing.

-The applicaton features are identical to the [Serverless Document Repository repo](https://github.com/jbesw/s3-to-lambda/tree/master/docrepository).
-This version of the application shows how to split a monolith into smaller applicatons using an event-based architecture, with Amazon EventBridge as the serverless event bus.
+The application features are identical to the [Serverless Document Repository repo](https://github.com/jbesw/s3-to-lambda/tree/master/docrepository).
+This version of the application shows how to split a monolith into smaller applications using an event-based architecture, with Amazon EventBridge as the serverless event bus.

 For full details on how this works, read the article at: https://aws.amazon.com/blogs/compute/decoupling-larger-applications-with-amazon-eventbridge/.